NYC School Zone Speed Cameras Law Goes Into Effect

 NYC’s new “Vision Zero” tactic is increasing even further starting on July 18th, 2019.
-The newly imposed NYC school zone speed cameras law come into play this month as a city-wide effort to decrease the number of traffic-related fatalities.
+The newly imposed school zone speed cameras law come into play this month as a city-wide effort to decrease the number of traffic-related fatalities.
 Speeding is the number one cause of traffic fatalities and this strategy has already proven successful in other school zones.
-The legislation had been signed by New York Governor Andrew Cuomo back in May and transportation and elected officials are well on their way to get these cameras in place.
+Transportation and elected officials are on their way to get these cameras in place.

 NYC School Zone